Contract Fraud: Is Your Organization at Risk?

-- Law enforcement agent specialization will permit effective industry-specific enforcement.
+- Law enforcement agent specialisation will permit effective industry-specific enforcement.

 - A widening of the demand side of the enforcement net to ensnare bribe recipients and those middlemen who assist them.

-- A congressional push to mandate debarment of governmental contractors found to be FCPA violators.
+- A congressional push to mandate the debarment of governmental contractors was found to be FCPA violators.

-- Policies aimed at encouraging compliance by offering meaningful consideration to companies with robust compliance and ethics programs.
+- Policies encourage compliance by offering meaningful consideration to companies with robust compliance and ethics programs.